python-graphblas/python-graphblas/docs/getting_started/faq.rst

 Anyone with an interest in the project can join the community, contribute to the project design, and participate in the decision making process.
 We want to hear from you!

-We are currently a small team, and major decisions must be agreed upon by both co-creators `Erik Welch <https://github.com/eriknw>`_ and `Jim Kitchen <https://github.com/jim22k>`_.
+We are currently a small team, and decisions must be agreed upon by both co-creators `Erik Welch <https://github.com/eriknw>`_ and `Jim Kitchen <https://github.com/jim22k>`_.
 PRs must be approved by at least one core developer, and Erik and Jim must both approve new releases.